 The chronicle covers the energy-, climate-, and (to a lesser extent) financial crises, and issues pertinent to society’s response to this nexus.
 It consists of selections from one person’s reading experience of the unfolding dramas that most preoccupy him, among the all-too numerous dramas inherent in the human condition.

 I began compiling in 2006.
 Until May 2011, I did this in Word files, hoping the word-search tool would make the file useful ammunition for people wanting to follow events, and/or to refresh their memories on the history.
-From May 2011, I began typing the log direct on the website, using tags.
-This facility is an improvement in that it gives readers easy access to a list of posts for any major topic.
-For example, if you want to know about the march of events at Fukushima, just hit the Fukushima tag on any story that carries it.
+From May 2011, I began typing the log direct on the website.
+The full log of Word files can be found in the Archive tab.

 Oil exploration, Baluchistan, 1984